ModusCreateOrg/alexa-lolstats-skill/README.md

-# League of Legends Stat Finder Custom Skill
+# Alexa Custom Skill: League of Legends Stat Finder

 **NOTICE: this project is still in development and has limited functionality**